AdobeDocs/journey-optimizer-learn.en/help/getting-started-with-decisioning-webpage/create-decision-policy.md

 This code goes through a list of personalized offers chosen for the user and displays the text for each one on the web page.
 It shows the message (called offerText) from each offer inside a paragraph, so users can see their tailored content clearly.
 If no personalized offer is available, a fallback offer—is shown to ensure the space isn't left blank.

-Click on Save, and then Activate the campaing
+Click on Save, and then Activate the campaign.